 - Don't use too much text: While text can be an important element of your image, there shouldn’t be so much of it that it’s distracting to viewers.
 Keep text to a minimum using just enough to convey your message.

 - Avoid clutter: Having a busy cover photo will make it difficult for viewers to focus.
 If your images, fonts, and colors aren’t cohesive, it can pull the viewers’ attention to too many focal points or worse, dissuade them from exploring further.

 - Don't use unrelated images: Speaking of clutter, don’t use images just for the sake of using them.
 Your cover photo should have images related to your brand.
 Avoid using images of products that aren’t yours or are too generic.

 Facebook Cover Photo Sizes that Work for Your Business

-Choosing the right cover size for your Facebook Page may seem simple, but it can have a huge impact on users and prospects visiting your Page.
-An ill-fitting cover photo or video can look unprofessional and give the wrong impression about the quality of your products or services.
+An ill-fitting cover photo or video can look unprofessional and give the wrong impression about the quality of your offerings.

 With the tips in this article, you have the information you need to create a Facebook cover photo that embodies your brand and engages users on the platform.

 Editor’s note: This post was originally published in July 2020 and has been updated for comprehensiveness.